ivandimitrov8080/idimitrov.dev/_content/cases/wellsfargo.md

 One use case documented on their website is the API Keys endpoint.

-To generate an API key you need your client credentials with a key and a secret in this format `Authorization: Basic base64(consumerKey:consumerSecret)`
+To generate an API key you need your client credentials with a key and a secret in this format `Authorization: Basic base64(consumerKey:consumerSecret)` as well as the scope in the form `grant_type=client_credentials&scope=accounts`.
+There are hundreds of scopes to configure.
+This gives you an `access_token` which is valid for 24 hours, has the scopes (permissions) you requested and is used for most API communications.